deatrich/linux-home-server/appendix.md

 The filesystem on /dev/sde2 is now 9703168 (4k) blocks long.
 ```

-### Create a Filesystem on the New Data Partition
+### Create a file system on the new data partition

-Ubuntu uses the *ext4* filesystem, so let's create that filesystem on the
+Ubuntu uses the *ext4* file system, so let's create that file system on the
 new data partition:

 ```shell